On a generalization of affinoid varieties: Relations with classical analytic geometries

-Let $\cX$ be a separated complex analytic space.
-By the previous lemma each point has a basis of neighborhoods made of $\C$-dagger affinoid spaces.
-And is clear that these induces on $\cX$ a good $\C$-dagger analytic space structure.
+Let $\cX$ be a separated complex analytic space in the classical sense.
+By the previous lemma it is clear that the family of $\C$-dagger compact Stein subsets of $\cX$ endow $\cX$ with a structure of a good $\C$-dagger analytic space.

 \begin{defn} Let $\cX$ be a separated complex analytic space, we denote by $\cX^\dagger$ its associated good $\C$-dagger analytic space. \end{defn}